Top 5 Butterfly-Friendly Plants for Pollinator Gardens: Essential Additions to Your Backyard Oasis

 Cons

 We recently tried this Monarch Sanctuary mix in our own garden, and the results were impressive.
 The package contains a generous 25,000 seeds, including three types of butterfly weed along with cornflower, lupine, and echinacea.
-This diversity ensures a long blooming period from spring to fall, providing a continuous nectar source for butterflies and other pollinators.
+It does what it promises and then some — a solid pick all around.

 Cons